kennytilton/mxtodomvc/README.md

                    (str/join " " newv)
                    newv))))))
 ````
-Notes:
+Glossary for close readers:
-* `observe-by-type` is one function from the overall "observer" mechanism;
+* `observe-by-type` is one function from the overall "observer" mechanism dispatched when a property changes;
     * we use "observer" in the strict dictionary sense of "monitor, not participant";
+* `tag-dom` returns the DOM element corresponding to an mxWeb proxy tag instance; and
     * the name "tag" comes from the HTML usage;
 * `slot` is a Common Lisp holdover for property;
 * `me` is like `this` or `self`;
-* `tag-dom` returns the DOM element corresponding to an mxWeb proxy tag instance; and
 * `classlist/set` is from `goog.dom`

 That is the mxWeb framework.
-But here are some addenda:
+But here are some addenda (for close readers):
 * We covered B reading A, but what if C reads B?
-B will remember C, and when A changes and has B change, B will have C change
+B will remember C, and when A changes and has B change, B will have C change.
-* The typical application Matrix is a tree of so-called Models (objects)
+* The typical application Matrix is a tree of so-called *models* (objects)
-A special property `:kids` manages bringing formulaically computed children models in and out of the Matrix smoothly;
+A Matrix observer on the special property `:kids` brings dynamically computed models into and out of the Matrix smoothly.
-* Observer code is for side effects outside the Matrix dataflow, but
-A mechanism exists for observers to enqueue a Matrix write for processing immediately after the observed write completes;

 ## The Full Story
 The *Matrix* dataflow library endows application state with causal power, freeing us of the burden of propagating change across highly interdependent models.
 More grandly, it brings our application models to life, animating them in response to streams of external inputs.